commenthropha/year2-notes/cs255/lecture-2/agent-architecture/Percept Trace.md

 ### Definition
-A sequence of all past, present and future percepts received by the [[Controller]]
+A sequence of all past, present and future percepts received by the [[controller]]